 They don’t break down into different sections.
 Instead, they are telescopic and collapse down into a small, compact size.
 This makes them perfect for hiking, camping, bike fishing, or heading out into remote, overgrown areas of the backcountry.

 Tenkara fishing is rapidly growing in popularity in the US .
-There’s something almost spiritual about paring down to the basics of fishing – not to mind the incredible sensitivity you’ll feel when that take happens.
+There’s something almost spiritual about paring down to the fly fishing basics – not to mind the incredible sensitivity you’ll feel when that take happens.

 When you’re looking for a good rod, there are a few important factors to consider before you head out to the shop or look around on Amazon.